“Please try not to bring attention to yourself,” Jason warned me, swiping his key-card, getting us into the building.

 Instinctively Jason slid his hand along the edge of the dresser.
 My dresser.
 The dresser he spent the last 150 years of our marriage carving intricate knots work into.
-I learned a long time ago to let go of anger when it came to losing my possession to whoever hunted us.
+I learned a long time ago to let go of anger when I lost my possession to those who hunted us.
 With a pop, the side panel eased open.
-He knelt down, shoving his hand into the crevasse and pulled out a weathered booked.
+He knelt, shoving his hand into the crevasse, and pulled out a weathered booked.
 “Not missing, just in a safe place.”

-I clutched the album to my chest pressing the rosary deep into my skin.
-I could feel the power of the prayer stones radiated through my body..
-Hundreds of years of spells and magic had been sealed into its pages only to be unlocked those born of the Morrison bloodline.
+I clutched the album to my chest, pressing the rosary deep into my skin.
+I could feel the power of the prayer stones radiated through my body.
+Hundreds of years of spells and magic had been sealed into its pages only to be unlocked by those born of the Morrison bloodline.

 “Jesus Layla,” He threw his jacket over my shoulders.
 “You need to give me a heads up.”

-I spun on my heels dropping the album into my purse.
-“I didn’t do it on purpose,” taking in a deep breath I gagged on the scent of blackberries.
-“There’s too many poisons.
+I spun on my heels, dropping the album into my purse.
+“I didn’t do it on purpose,” taking in a deep breath, I gagged on the scent of blackberries.
+“There are too many poisons.
 I can’t fight them anymore.”